-Clovis Unified School District (CUSD) is committed to establishing a true partnership with all facets of the Clovis Learning Community.
-CUSD has established a partnership with non-public, not for profit, schools that reside within or adjacent to the CUSD Attendance boundaries.
-CUSD currently serves sever non-public, not for profit, schools.
-They include:
+Clovis Unified School District is committed to establishing a true partnership with all facets of the Clovis Learning Community.
+Our district collaborates with non-public, not for profit, schools that reside within or adjacent to the Clovis Unified Attendance boundaries.
+Clovis Unified currently serves eight schools as listed below.

 Charlie Keyan Armenian Community School